nuabase/ts-sdk/README.md

 - `apiKey?: string` – API key for authentication.
 Defaults to `process.env.NUABASE_API_KEY`.
 - `baseUrl?: string` – Override the API host.
 Defaults to `https://api.nuabase.com`.

-**`nua.map({ name, prompt, output })`**
+**`nua.createArrayFn({ prompt, output })`**
-Declares a typed mapping function backed by Nuabase.
+Declares a typed array mapping function backed by Nuabase.
 Parameters:

-- `name: string` – Label applied to the enriched payload in each response row (e.g., `result.data[i][name]`).
 - `prompt: string` – Natural-language instructions sent to the LLM.
-- `output: ZodSchema` – Zod schema describing the output shape.
-Nuabase stores the JSON Schema twin and validates responses against it before returning.
+- `output: { name: string; schema: ZodSchema }` – Output configuration with a name and Zod schema describing the output shape.

-Returns a callable object (the mapper) with two entry points:
+Returns a callable function with two modes:

-- `mapper(data, primaryKey)` – Submits the job asynchronously and returns immediately with metadata and eventual results.
-- `mapper.now(data, primaryKey)` – Runs the job and waits until the full enriched result set is ready.
+- `fn(data, primaryKey)` – Default mode.
+Runs the job and waits until the full enriched result set is ready.
+- `fn.queue(data, primaryKey)` – Submits the job asynchronously and returns streaming metadata via SSE.

-Both entry points expect:
+Both modes expect:

 - `data: Array<Record<string, unknown>>` – Rows you want Nuabase to enrich.
 Each row must include the primary key.
 - `primaryKey: string` – Field name that uniquely identifies each row within `data`.
 The SDK throws if the field is missing on any item.

-Both entry points resolve to either:
+Both modes resolve to either:

-- **Success** – `{ isSuccess: true, data, llmRequestId, cacheHits, rowsWithNoResults }`.
+- **Success** – `{ isSuccess: true, data, llmRequestId, usage, cacheHits, rowsWithNoResults }`.
 - **Error** – `{ isError: true, error }`.

+**`nua.createFn({ prompt, output })`**
+Declares a typed single-value function backed by Nuabase.
+Similar to `createArrayFn` but for processing a single input value instead of an array.
+Returns a function that accepts a single input value.

+**`nua.getRequest(llmRequestId)`**
+Retrieves request details for a completed LLM execution using its request ID.

 ## Next Steps